HOW DO I COLLECT AND SUBMIT THE WATER SAMPLE FOR FREE TESTING?

 4. To do this, open the drain valve in the bottom rear of the water jacket and drain approximately 5-10 gallons of water from the furnace, or until the water runs clear, whichever occurs last.

 a.
 If the water does not run clear, you may have excessive sediment in your system and all the furnace water will need to be completely flushed out.
 If this is the case, be sure to remove the unburnt wood, coals and ash from the furnace so that there is not a fire burning while the water jacket is empty(the water jacket must be full of water when there is a fire in the firebox to protect the furnace steel from warping).

 5. Optional: While flushing sediment, you can attach a hose to the water jacket drain at the bottom of the furnace to drain the water away from the rear of the furnace.

 6. Once the water runs clear, close the drain valve.

 7. Repeat steps 3-5 from second drain if you have a GX series furnace.

 8. In the unlikely event that you had to flush ALL the water out of the furnace because of excessive sediment or cloudiness in the water, now refill the furnace with fresh water.

 a.
 Please note that if you have a water softener, please bypass the water softener to fill the outdoor furnace with unsoftened water.

-9. Add the required amount of Hawken Certified Water Treatment.
+9. Add the required amount of Certified Liquid Armor Water Treatment.

 10. Allow the furnace water to circulate for a minimum of 24 hours.

 11. Collect a water sample in a clean bottle so as to not contaminate the sample.
-Every gallon of Hawken Certified Water Treatment is shipped with TWO water sample bottles, labels, and shipping boxes.
+Every gallon of Certified Liquid Armor Water Treatment is shipped with TWO water sample bottles, labels, and shipping boxes.